paulmillr/noble-ed25519/README.md

 [ristretto255](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-ristretto255-decaf448),
 X25519 / curve25519, ed25519ph and ed25519ctx.

+Unlike many other libraries, noble-ed25519 has SUF-CMA (strong unforgeability under chosen message attacks) and SBS (Strongly Binding Signatures) properties.
+See docs for verify function.

 Take a look at: [Upgrading](#upgrading) section for v1 to v2 transition instructions and [the online demo](https://paulmillr.com/noble/).

 ### This library belongs to _noble_ crypto